• Themes/Playlists

 By Marco den Ouden

 The history of comedic songs goes back to prehistoric times when a caveman named Ogg wondered: “What happen if bang two rock together?”
 He tried it and rather liked the pleasant clunk they made.
 One day his woman named Oggette ran off with Trogg, the guy who discovered that very round rocks could be easily rolled.
 Well, Oggette then ran off with a itinerant encyclopedia salesman named Flogg.
-No paperbacks back then, so Flogg came into the cave and started to lay some scratched out drawings on the cave wall.
+No paper or papyrus or back then, so Flogg came into the cave and started to lay some scratched out drawings on the cave wall.
 He also laid Oggette.

 Trogg meanwhile discovered that a rock rolled over dried leaves made a pleasant crunching sound.
 He remembered his old pal Ogg and paid him a visit and they played together.
 Thus rock ‘n’ roll was invented.
 They also opined about the feckless Oggette and grunted a humorous song about her.
 And thus was born the comedic song and one of its ever-lasting themes.